kronosvamsi/HappyShop_render/Readme.md

 ## This is a Ecommerce application.
-FAST API provides power as a backend.
+FAST API utilized for backend.
 Deployed in render at [link](https://happyshop-render.onrender.com)